aramis-lab/clinica-pydra-freesurfer/README.md

 Pydra tasks for FreeSurfer.

 [Pydra] is a dataflow engine which provides a set of lightweight abstractions for DAG construction, manipulation, and distributed execution.

 [FreeSurfer] is a neuroimaging toolkit for processing, analyzing, and visualizing human brain MR images.

 This project exposes some of FreeSurfer's utilities as Pydra tasks to facilitate their incorporation into more advanced processing workflows.

 ## Development

-Setup for development requires [Poetry](https://python-poetry.org/).
+Setup for development requires [Poetry].

 Install the project and its dependencies with: